 Laminate is easy to clean and has a smooth finish.
 If liquid is allowed to sit on it for long periods of time it can warp, just like any wood wall.
 But some laminates come water resistant which can be really great for a bathroom.

 Before we get start, here is what the bathroom looked like before:

 The Home Depot has tons of options at every price point.
 I was looking for inexpensive.
 Traffic Master has 3 colors at .79 cents a square foot.
 I snagged Lakeshore Pecan.
 It cost me under $40.00 to do my whole wall.

 Measure your width and height, then multiply together for your square footage.

-My wall was super basic, so I used my circular saw to cut all my strips.
+Measure the width of you wall.
+Take into account different lengths and spaces.
+My wall was super basic and each piece was the same length, about 3 1/2 feet long.
+I used my circular saw to cut all my strips.
 If you have to cut special pieces you can use your jig saw.